 - Add sprinkle and raspberries to the tops.
 Strawberries and Hershey kisses would also be a fun way to top them.

-More fun cookie recipes that I’m looking forward to making:
+More easy cookie recipes to make:

-- Favorite Chocolate Chip Cookies from Gather for Bread
+- Favorite Chocolate Chip Cookies

 Sign up to receive an email in your inbox for each new recipe: